 This free crochet pattern is called the Flying Hearts Gloves that are made with the Waistcoat stitch aka Knit stitch and looks like it was knitted.
 The knit-like crochet gloves are made in 2 different colors.

 It was a little over a year

 I loved the idea and agreed.
-I came up with a few designs and then decided to create once that looked like hearts flying up or flames, all using the waistcoat stitch which is one of my favorite ones to create beautiful designs and create a thick texture also.
+Immediately, I came up with a few designs for crochet gloves and then decided to create one that looked like hearts flying up or flames, all using the waistcoat stitch which is one of my favorite ones to create beautiful designs and create a thick texture also.

 Once I received the yarn, which by the way is so beautiful and soft, I got right to it.
 I had to adjust my design only once to add some stitches around the palm of my hand, as the waistcoat stitch is known to not have a lot of give when it comes to stretching, especially when using 2 colors at the same time.

 Once my Flying Hearts Knit-Like Gloves were finished, I submitted my pattern to them and they published it in their issue 67 in January of 2018.
 It was so exciting as that was my first time in a magazine.
 Furthermore, they published a picture of it on Instagram where the actual challenge took place.
 I was

 We both used the same yarn and had the same assignment to make gloves or mittens.
 Ironically, she went with mittens and I went with gloves without knowing who the other designer was.
 After a week, the winner was determined.
 I WON!
 YAY!
 People loved my design.
 So, now, a year later, you get to enjoy this pattern free.

 Need more Free Gloves/Mitten Crochet Pattern inspiration?

 Let me not hold you off anymore.
 Let’s get right to the pattern. 🙂